 HC Insider tip: You should allow up to 10-15% of the total purchase amount for various transaction costs.

-With these 4 steps in mind, you can begin the process of buying your property in Mallorca.
+With these four steps in mind, you can begin the process of buying your property in Mallorca.
 The Spanish system is notorious amongst foreigners for being slow, but with the right people on your side, it doesn’t have to be that way.
-We would always recommend going through a professional team, such as mortgage brokers Lionsgate Capital and lawyers María Garau and Bufete Staubach.
+We would always recommend surrounding yourself with a professional team of trusted advisors.